noah-schechter/docs-remix/content/docs/Profiles/notifications.md

 To view your notifications, navigate to the **Notifications** page.

 Here’s what you need to know about managing notifications:
-- **Mark notifications as read—** To mark a notification as read, click [TODO: the blue dot on the left side of the notification] or click [TODO: the blue arrow on the right side of the notification].
+- **Mark notifications as read—** To mark a notification as read, click the blue dot on the left side of the notification or click or the blue arrow on the right side of the notification.
-- **Mark notifications as unread—** To mark a notification as unread, click [TODO: the circular arrow icon on the left side of the notification].
+- **Mark notifications as unread—** To mark a notification as unread, click the circular arrow icon on the left side of the notification.
 - **Mark all notifications as read—** To mark all notifications as read, scroll down to the bottom of the **Notifications** page and click **Mark All Read**.